Dangerous late-night car stunts once again under investigation in Baton Rouge; videos show reckless drivers along Siegen Lane

 Videos posted on social media Friday night show souped-up cars screeching their tires and doing burnouts in the middle of intersections, with people even hanging out the windows and trunks of vehicles.

-The East Baton Rouge Parish Sheriff's Office and the Baton Rouge Police Department both told WBRZ they responded to the scene but could not provide any further information.
+The East Baton Rouge Parish Sheriff's Office told WBRZ they responded to the scene but could not provide any further information.

 Trending News